-U-M School of Public Health Centers & Initiatives
+Research Centers & Initiatives

-The center’s funded research focuses on healthcare provider education, reducing barriers to healthcare access, and increasing patient and provider collaboration to improve meaningful health outcomes.
-Principles of health literacy, and proven approaches to behavior change are central to our intervention work.
+The center’s funded research focuses on health care provider education, reducing barriers to health care access, and increasing patient and provider collaboration to improve meaningful health outcomes.
+Principles of health literacy and proven approaches to behavior change are central to their intervention work.
 The CBSHC partners with experts in community-based agencies and diverse health care delivery systems.